· AI

 What it costs and how fast you can move

-Honestly, the timeline surprises people.
-This isn’t a twelve-month transformation project.
+The more I look at it, the more I think the cost question is a red herring.
+The timeline surprises people.
+This isn’t a twelve-month major projects.
 It’s six months, phased, with value from month one.

 Months 1-2 (Foundation).
 Set up the GitHub organization.
 Create the first repository by migrating that salesperson’s scripts - the same ones from the opening scenario.
 Deploy Python via MDM across managed devices.
 Enable GitHub Advanced Security on the first repo.
 Move API keys from text files and .env files into GitHub Secrets.
 Migrate the first scheduled tasks from laptop-based execution to GitHub Actions.
 This phase alone eliminates the single biggest risk: the bus factor of one person’s laptop being the only place critical automation lives.